BiuSky7777/CSCI389-Computer-System-Partner-Work/hw4/README.md

 We use crow(github address: https://github.com/ipkn/crow) to construct the cache_server.cc.
 1. We followed its instruction to download boost.
 2. Due to the version of boost used in crow, we modified the "CSCI389-Computer-System-Partner-Work\crow\include\crow\include\crow\socket.adptors.hh" according to https://git.xmr.pm/wownero/onion-wownero-blockchain-explorer/commit/444effc2878ae714feb9c3087c81b4f2f25975be.
 (We have included the new crow folders and so there is no need for you to implement this step.)
-3. To run the server, we use the command line:
+3. To run the server, use the command line:
 ```
 g++ -std=c++17 -I../crow/include -Wall -Wextra cache_lib.cc cache_server.cc fifo_evictor.cc -o server -pthread -lboost_system
 ./server 5 11112
 ```
-With one window running, we open another window and give instructions like:
+With one terminal window running, we open another window and input commands like:
 ```
-curl -X Put localhost:11112/keyval/a/apple
+curl -X Put localhost:11112/keyval/`key`/`value`
 curl -I localhost:11112/head
+curl -X GET localhost:11112/key/`key`
+curl -X Post localhost:11112/reset
+curl -X DELETE localhost:11112/key/`key`
 ```

 ### Client